 SAMRX wanted to create a datalake which could be used to do analysis and gain business insight.
 They want solution should be cost effective.

-Good to have

-Customer Requirement
+Business Requirement

 SAMRX uses currently 20 self-owned trucks and 42 drivers for the transportation of finished vehicles in India by developing a modern, technology enabled and equitable socially conscious solution for the OEM customers.
 The company plans to scale up its fleet of trucks to 50 by next quarter and have plan of over 1,500 and employ 3,200 drivers by FY 2023.
 Moreover, number of sensors are also going to be increase.
 Since Volume, Velocity and Variety of data will increase over the time there is a need to have an efficient & cost-effective solution for analyzing of various sensor data to gain business insights from data available for improving efficiency and cost-optimization.